 Depending on who you ask, you will probably hear different ideas about what a moccasin is.
 But at least everyone will agree that it’s a type of informal shoe.

 I don’t like the cold winter weather in general, but I do enjoy wearing my warm moccasins when I’m inside.

-In English, “Chinese” is used to refer to the different dialects of the languages in China and Taiwan, even though “Mandarin” is the one with the most speakers.
+In English, “Chinese” is used to refer to the different dialects of the languages in China and Taiwan, even though “Mandarin” is the actual name of the one with the most speakers.